 Texas Street looking west.
 April 11, 1906

-The Marcus Building was built in 1902 and still stands at 711 Milam Street.
+_____________________The Marcus Building was built in 1902 and still stands at 711 Milam Street.
 This 1904 view shows the building as it originally appeared.
 When completed, this five-story building was the tallest privately owned structure in the city.Downtown’s newest residential development, the Uneeda Biscuit Lofts is a “unique residential community designed specifically for artists in search of a space where they can create, collaborate, and thrive.”
 For leasing information call 318-383-0142 or visit www.uneedalofts.com

 The Shreve Memorial Library – Opened in 1923, the library at Edwards and Travis Streets was designed by local architect J.P.
 Annan to resemble an ancient Roman villa.
 In use as the central library until 1984, it is today home to the Greater Shreveport Chamber of Commerce, organized in 1910 to promote business in the Shreveport-Bossier City metropolitan area.
 Seen here about 1930, a monument to the Caddo Parish soldiers and sailors of the Great War – World War 1 – was erected that year on the building’s grounds, though it is not yet there in this image.
 (Curt Teich)